-If you flush the logs using
+If you flush the error log using a

-mysqladmin flush-logs, the server closes and
+flush-logs command, the server closes and reopens any

 assuming a log file name of

 On Windows, use rename rather than mv.

-/var/log is owned by
+/var/log directory is owned by

-root and not writable by
+root and is not writable by

 mysqld.
 For information about handling this